cookpad/aws-xray/README.md

 ### Sampling
 Sampling rate should be a float within 0 to 1.
-Both 0 and 1 are acceptable. e.g. 0 means never sampled, 1 means always sampled, 0.3 means 30% of requests (or traces in not Rack app) will be sampled.
-The default sampling rate is undefined so you should set your own sampling rate on production systems.
+Both 0 and 1 are acceptable. e.g. 0 means never sampled, 1 means always sampled, 0.3 means 30% of requests (or traces in non-Rack app) will be sampled. e default sampling rate is undefined so you should set your own sampling rate on production systems.

 Set sampling rate with `AWS_XRAY_SAMPLING_RATE` env var.